 Data management is one of the cornerstones of your MySchool system.
 We do realise that sometimes profiles or records may get deleted by accident, reset in haste, or lost in an update.
 The first thing to remember if this does happen, DON'T PANIC.
-Contact our support team and we will be able to assess the incident, and provide guidelines on the best course of action.
+Contact our support team and we will be able to assess the incident and provide guidelines on the best course of action.

-Here are a few reassurances in regards to your back up processes and restore options.
+Here are a few reassurances in regards to your backup processes and restore options.

 We have your back!
 Your data is stored on a 24hr basis.
 In the event of severe corruption, complete data loss, or the 'end of the world' scenario, we will restore the system with minimum loss to data.
 Rest assured, our team has a comprehensive data recovery plan for all levels of incident.
-In the case of an update or glitch which has caused this loss, then we will endeavour to restore within a 24hr window.
+In the case of an update or glitch which has caused this loss, then we will endeavour to restore it within a 24hr window.

-Can we have a back up system?
+Can we have a backup system?

-We are unable to provide you with a back up of your system.
-However we are able to fully restore from the last data save if required.
+We are unable to provide you with a backup of your system.
+However, we are able to fully restore from the last data save if required.

 MySchool is designed to minimise the risk of data loss originating from user actions.
-Always try to to archive rather than pressing the big red delete button.
+Always try to archive rather than pressing the big red delete button.
 You never know if historical records have been connected.
 Here are a few tips to help you manage your profiles;

-- Students should only be deleted if they are duplicates, or entry mistakes.
+- Students should only be deleted if they are duplicates or entry mistakes.
 Use the withdraw function to remove students from your active student lists.

-- Students, and user profiles can lose context. (e.g A student is unenrolled from a class, or a relationship is removed from the guardian profile).
+- Students and user profiles can lose context. (e.g A student is unenrolled from a class, or a relationship is removed from the guardian profile).
 These profiles will not be searchable in the Quick search option.
 They have not been deleted from the system.
 You can find these using Advanced search.

 - If you are sure that the user has pressed and confirmed delete on the profile, again don't panic.
 Please raise a ticket with the support team.
-In the first instance we will ask for the date, time and if possible the user who has deleted the profile.
-The support team will check in the immediate logs and confirm whether a restore can be done immediately.
+In the first instance, we will ask for the date, time and if possible the user who has deleted the profile.
+The support team will check the immediate logs and confirm whether a restore can be done immediately.
 If we cannot help, we will assess the situation, and raise the issue internally with our data team.
 In these cases, it can take up to 30 days for the profiles to be restored.
 We will try to be as quick as possible.

 - If you delete an employee, then you will remove their name from the logs.
-If they have sent announcements, or entered assessment or attendance records, then these will appear with no user name.
+If they have sent announcements or entered assessment or attendance records, then these will appear with no user name.
 Again, don't delete a profile unless you are sure it is a duplicate or error.
 If they were staff members then set them as past employees in their employment tab, and edit their status to archive.
 If they return to your school, then you can simply find their old profile in Advanced search and activate their accounts.
 You can archive guardian profiles as well.
-Although guardians lose access rights when their dependant students are no longer enrolled into an class during the active year.
+Although guardians lose access rights when their dependant students are no longer enrolled in to a class during the active year.

 When you start your yearly rollover, we advise you to confirm the dates for the year, term and timetable management before creating and applying them to the active scholastic year.
 However, we understand that changes may need to be made due to unforeseen circumstances.
 Contact our team before applying new settings to these dates to make sure your attendance data will not be affected.
 In most cases, you will be able to revert manually, but in others, we will need to ask for help from the database team to migrate your data to the new configuration.
 Again don't worry, we will assess the impact and work together on solutions to mitigate the disruption.